amogh112/cameraBackgroundServiceApp/README.md

 - Linking Maven(Android Studio prompts automatically though.)

 Problems while running:
 - Camera might record and save something which does not play - Its important in Camera 1 API for camera parameters etc be saved appropriately.
 The size framerate etc in this app have been set manually to be able to change the resolution and size according to requirements.
-You can change that by uncommenting/commenting lines.
+You can change that by uncommenting/commenting lines (see the different profiles in CameraService.java).

 The recorded video will store in /sdcard/Pictures/MyCameraApp/*.mp4